top of page

 A potentially fast way to earn a few extra quid is to sell your excess stuff!
 We've all bits and bobs in the cupboard that we don't use and are just gathering dust!
 If you haven't used it for 3 months or longer, consider selling it!

-Selling sites such as eBay and Facebook Marketplace are great ways to clear your no-longer-needed items and make some extra money.
-You need to be aware of selling fees on the bigger sites, but sites such as Facebook are free to sell on, and this means you get to keep every penny you make from your sale.
+You need to be aware of selling fees on larger sites, but sites like Facebook are free to sell on, which means you get to keep every penny you make from your sale.
 It's a great way to make some space and make a few quid.
 If you enjoy the selling process and its rewards, you could become a reseller by picking up products you think may sell from other sellers, charity shops, car boot sales, or even friends and family.
-You could set up as a small business, these days more and more people are buying 2nd hand as they can't afford to buy new, so that is a good financial opportunity for a budding entrepreneur!

-Online you'll find many suppliers of boxes and packaging materials, which can be useful as companies such as Packaging Chimp provide a wide array of shipping boxes for niche items, such as cardboard tubes for cylindrical items
+Online, you'll find many suppliers of boxes and packaging materials, which can be useful as companies such as Packaging Chimp provide a wide array of shipping boxes for niche items, such as cardboard tubes for cylindrical items

 Open Your Eyes!